 The extent of the 1896 construction, if it could be documented conclusively, would probably explain discrepancies between early photographs and the present design.

 There are differences, for example, in the number of windows on the west side, although new windows may have been added when the building was extended to the north.
 There may also be different proportions in window sills and lintels, but the dimensions of the openings appear similar.

-Whether M. B. Lockett dramatically remodeled the early stone building or demolished it and built a new one in its place remains unknown.
+Whether M. B. Lockett dramatically remodeled the early stone building or demolished it and built a new one remains unknown.